greetclammy/datacore-explorer/README.md

 ## 💡 Tips

-- `@pages and` is automatically prepended to each query — need not additionally add it.
+- `@pages and` is automatically prepended to each query — need not add it in query editor.
 - Press Ctrl/Cmd when hovering over card to bring up page preview.
 - Hover over thumbnails that have shadow to view up to first seven images in note, or to animate GIFs.
 - Right click (long press on mobile) on card title to open link context menu.